jeffCheng/TPE-Theft-Report/README.md

     2. 1 graph that shows the distribution of the data across one year

 - Here is the Dashboard link: [https://lookerstudio.google.com/s/knsLtdAIIq4](https://lookerstudio.google.com/reporting/d2b9291f-7937-44ad-a40d-91cbe9c2df81)

-### Reproducibility

-- Instructions are clear, it's easy to run the code, and the code works